cloudhonk/k8s-labs/01-local-setup/README.md

 In this labs we will be using `kind` to provision a kubernetes cluster.
 Once the cluster is ready, We also require `kubectl` tool to interact with kubernetes cluster.

 ## kubectl
 The kubernetes command-line tool, kubectl, allows you to run commands against kubernetes clusters.
 You can use kubectl to deploy applications, inspect and manage cluster resources, and view logs.
+For more [details](https://kubernetes.io/docs/tasks/tools/#kubectl).
 ### Installation
 #### On macOS
 ```bash